401 North First Street

 Plan Your Visit

-- Explore and enjoy the Gallery during the hours of 10:00 a.m. to 5:00 p.m.
+- The Birger Sandzén Memorial Gallery is open from 10:00 a.m. to 5:00 p.m.
 Tuesday through Saturday and 1 to 5 p.m. on Sunday.
-The Gallery is closed on Mondays and the following holidays: New Year’s Eve, New Year’s Day, July 4th, Thanksgiving, and Christmas Eve and Christmas Day.
+The Gallery is closed on Mondays and the following holidays: New Year’s Day, July 4th, Thanksgiving, and December 24-26.

 - Docent tours for adult, college age, high school, middle school, and elementary school groups are available with preferably a two-week advance appointment with the gallery.

-- Small group tours of the Sandzén studio can be scheduled with prior special arrangements.
+- Small group tours of the Sandzén studio are available on a limited basis.

 - Gallery etiquette encourages visitors to be respectful of the artwork and their surroundings when coming to the Gallery or during guided tours.
 Young children should be supervised.
 We encourage all to ask questions, and if during a guided tour please raise your hand so as not to interrupt.
 We ask that no one touch the artwork and also to stay more than an arm’s length away from the paintings.

 - Curator: Cori Sherman North

 Fulfilling an artist and teacher’s dream, the Birger Sandzén Memorial Gallery was built in 1957 and directs the work of the Birger Sandzén Memorial Foundation.